masutaka/circleci-bundle-update-pr/README.md

 NOTE: Please do not forget to replace `<username>/<reponame>/<circleci api token>` with yours.

-### Trigger nightly build via ci-bundle-update (recommended)
+### Trigger nightly build via ci-build-trigger (recommended)

-While you can trigger nightly builds by using whatever you want for sending requests to API, the most recommended way is to use "ci-bundle-update".
-Please see https://github.com/masutaka/ci-bundle-update for details.
+While you can trigger nightly builds by using whatever you want for sending requests to API, the most recommended way is to use "ci-build-trigger".
+Please see https://github.com/masutaka/ci-build-trigger for details.

 ## CLI command references